The Drawn Together Movie: The Movie!

-The Drawn Together Movie: The Movie! (also known as The Drawn Together Movie or Drawn Together: The Movie) is a 2010 American adult animated parody black comedy film based on the Comedy Central animated sitcom Drawn Together written and executive produced by creators Dave Jeser and Matt Silverstein, produced by Richard Quan, and directed by Greg Franklin.
+The Drawn Together Movie: The Movie! (also known as The Drawn Together Movie or Drawn Together: The Movie) is a 2010 American adult animated parody musical black comedy film.
+It is based on the Comedy Central animated sitcom Drawn Together, written and executive produced by creators Dave Jeser and Matt Silverstein, produced by Richard Quan, and directed by Greg Franklin.
 The film is the first Drawn Together release since the TV show's cancellation, and the film itself deals with the subject.
-It is the second animated film from Comedy Central.
+It is the second animated film from Comedy Central, after South Park: Bigger, Longer & Uncut.